Case Interview Math: The Complete Guide (2026)

 Do you need to be good at math for case interviews?

 You do not need to be a math genius.
-The math in case interviews is basic arithmetic: addition, subtraction, multiplication, division, and percentages.
-The challenge is doing it quickly and under pressure without a calculator.
-With two to four weeks of focused practice, most candidates can reach the required speed and accuracy.
+Case interview math is basic arithmetic: addition, subtraction, multiplication, division, and percentages.
+The challenge is doing it quickly and accurately under pressure without a calculator, and with two to four weeks of focused practice, most candidates reach the required speed.

 Can you use a calculator in case interviews?